3x071c/lsg-remix/CONTRIBUTING.md

 ## Issues and Discussions

 Issues are exclusively for feature requests and bug fixes; support and vague ideas should be posted in the dedicated GitHub discussions tab.

-## Dependencies

-Make sure to keep dependencies up to date.
-Use tools such as [VSCode Version Lens](https://marketplace.visualstudio.com/items?itemName=pflannery.vscode-versionlens) to bump packages which "satisfy" a later version and do major version updates (make sure to check that everything works before committing).
-Some dependencies are fixed/"pinned" on a certain (outdated) version (range), due to incompatibilities or bugs.
-It is worth checking every once in a while if these issues still arise when upgrading.